Don't miss the opportunity to get a head start!

 Rochester, NY 14627-0359

 Supporting documentation regarding the existence and the nature of a student's disability is generally considered private.
 Accordingly, without written consent from the student and except as stipulated below, information contained in the disability file is kept confidential to the maximum extent possible.
 Disability-related information will also be kept separate from the student's academic record.
-Access to a student's disability file is limited to the local Disability Support Coordinator, the University Disability Resource Coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect the health or safety of the student or others.
+Access to a student's disability file is limited to the local Access Coordinator, the University Disability Resource Coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect the health or safety of the student or others.

 Request For Further Review

 If a student is dissatisfied with a decision concerning accommodations, both informal and formal processes are available to request further review.
-The initial review consists of an informal review of all relevant materials by the local Disability Support Coordinator, in consultation with appropriate committees.
+The initial review consists of an informal review of all relevant materials by the local Access Coordinator, in consultation with appropriate committees.
 The purpose of this local review is to mediate and resolve differences.
 If a student is dissatisfied with the decision made at the informal level, the student may formally request that the decision be reviewed by the dean of the school or by his or her designee.
 The dean may request a report and recommendations from the University Disability Resource Coordinator and, when appropriate, the Eligibility Assessment Team.
 A final appeal may be made to the provost, who may accept or reject the appeal or, at his or her discretion, assign it to a designee.

 You may also find useful information in our online edition of The Disability Manual: Disabilities, Accommodations, and The College.
 This manual provides detailed information about the support available to students with disabilities.
 CETL would be happy to send you send you a printed copy at your request.